anonFT7/cryptic/Backend.md

 All relevant database stuff is stored in a wrapper and can be accessed.

-To contact other microservices use `contact_mircoservice` which takes the name, endpoint and data.
+To contact other microservices use `contact_microservice` which takes the name, endpoint and data.

 If you have further questions or want more insight ask @SpartanerSpaten or @Defelo.